 Having the proper mindset, gear and timing (and going with a guide if not) can make the Telluride Via Ferrata one of the coolest experiences you can have in the San Juans.
 Not to be underestimated, the route is in a consequential alpine environment with long sections without cable, meaning you are often not attached to protection and fully responsible for your own security.
 Give thanks to the Telluride Mountain Club for managing and coordinating maintenance of the route, as well as other area trails.

-How to Prepare for Hiking in Telluride
+How to Prepare for the Hikes in Telluride

 Is Telluride worth visiting in summer?